monkrb/website/app/views/structure/views.markdown

 To render a partial, just use the partial method inside any view

-    #composers
-      = partial :composers, composers => @composers
+    = partial :games, :players => @players

 Just specify the name of the partial you want to render and pass the local variables.
+This will look for app/views/games.haml